Monday, March 24, 2025

 Benefits of Consenting to U.S. Magistrate Judge Jurisdiction

-The District Judges have always appointed experienced trial attorneys and state court judges of the highest caliber as U.S. Magistrate Judges.
-All U.S. Magistrate Judges have undergone a highly competitive merit selection process.
-Résumés for each of Oregon's U.S. Magistrate Judges are available below.
+The District Judges have always appointed experienced trial attorneys and state court judges of the highest caliber as Magistrate Judges.
+All Magistrate Judges have undergone a highly competitive merit selection process.
+Résumés for each of Oregon's Magistrate Judges are available below.
 As these résumés demonstrate, each has been and remains active in the legal community.
-Most have completed at least one eight-year term as a U.S. Magistrate Judge and been reappointed based on detailed, confidential feedback from the lawyers establishing satisfaction with their work.
-Combined, Oregon's active and recalled U.S. Magistrate Judges bring a total of over 100 years of federal judicial experience to their work at this Court.
+Most have completed at least one eight-year term as a Magistrate Judge and been reappointed based on detailed, confidential feedback from the lawyers establishing satisfaction with their work.
+Combined, Oregon's active and recalled Magistrate Judges bring a total of over 100 years of federal judicial experience to their work at this Court.
 Each is well-equipped to preside over all types of civil litigation.

-Unlike District Judges, U.S. Magistrate Judges do not preside over felony criminal trials.
+Unlike District Judges, Magistrate Judges do not preside over felony criminal trials.
 As a result, their trial dockets are generally less crowded than those of the District Judges, and they usually are able to provide earlier and firmer trial dates than might otherwise be possible for a District Judge.
+The right to a speedy trial in felony criminal cases requires District Judges to give statutory priority to trying those cases, which can sometimes require that civil trial dates be moved.
+Parties who consent to Magistrate Judge jurisdiction will receive a date certain for trial.

 How Consent Jurisdiction Works

-Civil actions filed in this District are randomly assigned for all purposes in the appropriate division to either a District or Magistrate Judge as the presiding judge.
 District Judges are appointed by the President, confirmed with the advice and consent of the Senate, and hold their position for life.
-U.S. Magistrate Judges are appointed by the District Judges of each district following a merit selection process and serve for a period of eight years, subject to reappointment.
+Magistrate Judges are appointed by the District Judges of each district following a merit selection process and serve for a period of eight years, subject to reappointment.

-If all parties consent to jurisdiction by a U.S. Magistrate Judge, then pursuant to Fed.
+If all parties consent to jurisdiction by a Magistrate Judge, then pursuant to Fed.
 R. Civ.
-P. 73(b) the U.S. Magistrate Judge will have the same jurisdictional authority as a District Judge, including authority to:
+P. 73(b) the Magistrate Judge will have the same jurisdictional authority as a District Judge, including authority to:

 • Schedule, hear, and decide all dispositive and non-dispositive matters;